plone/volto/docs/source/blocks/block-style-wrapper.md

 will generate classnames `primary inverted`

-## Injecting custom CSS properties
+## Inject custom CSS properties

 ```{versionadded} 17.8.0
 ```

 The style wrapper also allows to inject custom CSS properties, using the converter syntax.
-This use case is useful in some scenarios where the property that you are injecting is generic, customizable per project.
+This is useful where the property that you want to inject is customizable per project.

 ```css
 {